 As theatregoers were being seated, they were handed a bill of particulars about that evening's play, David Belasco's May Blossom, and its star, DeWolfe Hopper.
 It was the very first of what would someday come to be known as the Playbill.

+For 125 years the Playbill company, under different names and owners, has shared Broadway's journey, surviving depressions, World Wars, and even Moose Murders.
+There have been many outward changes over the years, but the basic formula of free, ad-supported programs with lists of actors and creators has stayed remarkably similar to the earliest ones conceived and handcrafted by company founder Frank Vance Strauss.
 The company stayed in the Strauss family for more than 70 years.
 The single-sheet handbill evolved into a booklet, adding beautiful art nouveau color covers for each theatre in 1911.
 For the ensuing two decades, the programs began to evolve beyond simply listing the show's credits, though these remained the cornerstone of each program.
 The programs began to offer editorial content based on the life of the theatregoer.
 Stories featuring fashion advice, interviews, jokes — even short stories, book reviews and advice on car care — began to be seen.
 The color covers were replaced in 1930 by sepia, but changed for each play.
 The name The Playbill was used for the first time in 1934, and the black logo in Egyptian Wide typeface on a yellow background made its debut in the mid-1950s.

 Strauss' nephew, Richard M. Huber, sold the company to Broadway producer Roger L. Stevens in 1956.
 Stevens experimented briefly with a single cover for every Playbill, an innovation that brought howls from collectors.
 He soon returned to the colored logo and rebranded the magazine from The Playbill to simply Playbill.
 Gilman Kraft bought the company in 1960 and sold it to conglomerate Metromedia in 1968, but not before hiring as publisher Arthur T. Birsh, a master printer who invented the process that allowed Playbill to print color ads.